 Blackberry (TSX:BB) posted second quarter earnings this morning before the bell, and the results left many investors wanting.
 The company’s share price plummeted over 22% on release of the earnings and Blackberry seems like a shell of its former self during the smart phone boom in 2008 when the company reached highs of over $115 a share.
+In fact, you probably couldn’t find a better Canadian stock to buy during that time.

 Blackberry hasn’t seen a day of trading this poor since 2017, and many prospective investors are now wondering if this company may be a buy at these prices.
 But first, lets go over how the company did in its fiscal 2020 second quarter.
 Keep in mind, Blackberry reports in US dollars, and as such the figures will be listed in the currency below.